mechmotum/skijumpdesign/README.rst

 In Spyder
 ---------

-Open Anaconda Navigator, switch to the ``safeskijump`` environment, and then launch Spyder.
+Open Anaconda Navigator, switch to the ``skijumpdesign`` environment, and then launch Spyder.

 In Spyder, set the working directory to the ``safe-ski-jump`` directory.

 In the IPython console execute::

-   In [1]: from safeskijump.functions import *
+   In [1]: from skijumpdesign.functions import *

-This will import all of the functions defined in ``safeskijump/functions.py``.
+This will import all of the functions defined in ``skijumpdesign/functions.py``.
 For example you can now use the ``make_jump()`` function::

    In [2]: surfaces = make_jump(-30.0, 0.0, 60.0, 10.0, 1.0)